-Trail Creek Road is a very scenic drive located in Blaine County, in the central part of Idaho, in United States.
-A trip over the road is not for the faint of heart.
+Trail Creek Road is a very scenic high mountain drive located on the boundary between Blaine and Custer counties in the center of the U.S. state of Idaho.
+The drive is not for the faint of heart.
 There is a reason that heavy vehicles and vehicles pulling trailers are not allowed on this trail.

 How long is Trail Creek Road?